In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 7. Re-engagement

 Take advantage of pushes as a friendly pat on the back.
-Write heartfelt copy saying you’re waiting for a user to return, add some incentives to the message special trial conditions or product news, for instance, and it’ll work out.
+Write heartfelt copy saying you’re waiting for a client to return, add some incentives to the message special trial conditions or product news, for instance, and it’ll work out.

-This is how Netflix invites its users back into the app.
+This is how Netflix invites its purchasers back into the app.
 I would say, the guys played two tricks here: 1) they segmented their audience based on the psychographic data (this push wouldn’t touch the hearts of, let’s say, the Desperate Housewives fans), and 2) they sent it to those who have already watched the series:

 8. App alerts and reminders